 “Brooms, lutes, squeegees and tampers were used in what was a highly labor intensive process.
 Only after the asphalt was dumped, spread, and smoothed by hand did the relatively sophisticated horse-drawn roller, and later the steam roller, move in to complete the job,” NAPA noted in its 1992 publication, A Century of Progress: The History of Hot Mix Asphalt.

 On December 22, 1875, President Grant delivered to Congress the “Report of the Commissioners Created by the Act Authorizing the Repavement of Pennsylvania Avenue.”
-Three decades later, the road to the Capitol was repaved with new and improved asphalt – made from petroleum.
+Three decades later, the famous road to the U.S. Capitol was repaved with new and far improved asphalt made from petroleum.

-The abundance of asphalt makes it seem unremarkable, yet without this basic residue from the petroleum refining process, bad roads may well have delayed much of the nation’s economic progress of the 20th century.
+The abundance of asphalt has made it unremarkable, yet without this residue from the petroleum refining process, bad roads may have delayed the nation’s economic progress of the 20th century.

-Ninety-four percent of U.S. roads and streets are asphalt — variously known as blacktop, tarmac, macadam, plant mix, asphalt concrete, bituminous concrete, and Hot Mix Asphalt.
+Ninety-four percent of modern U.S. roads and streets are asphalt — variously known as blacktop, tarmac, macadam, plant mix, asphalt concrete, bituminous concrete, and hot mix asphalt.

-The use of asphalt left over from crude oil refining presented a readily available alternative to imported bitumen.
-This byproduct offered an economic means of dramatically improving roadways.
+The use of petroleum asphalt, a heavy byproduct from crude oil refining, presented a readily available alternative to imported bitumen.
+This refining process leftover offered an economic means of dramatically improving roadways.

 By 1902, the Texas Gulf Refining and Texas Refining companies produced asphalt, as did the Sun Oil Co. in Pennsylvania.
 The next year, Congress established a mechanical and chemical laboratory to test road materials.
 Within a decade, petroleum asphalt dominated the marketplace.